* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Set up your steamer and bring the water to a boil.

-2. Place a bowl or plate of risotto into the steamer (or line the steamer with parchment paper and put the risotto on top).
+2. Place a bowl or plate of risotto into the steamer, or line the steamer with parchment paper and put the risotto on top.

 3. Replace the steamer lid.

-4. Reduce to low heat and steam the risotto for 2-3 minutes, stirring the risotto every minute.
+4. Reduce to low heat and steam the risotto for 3-4 minutes, stirring the risotto every minute.

-If you’re using parchment paper, don’t cover all the holes in the steamer, or you’ll stop the steam from getting through.
+If you’re using parchment paper, ensure you don’t cover all the holes in the steamer, as this will prevent the steam from getting through.
+You could also poke some holes in the parchment paper.

 Stirring the risotto helps it heat evenly.
 Without stirring, the middle will take longer to heat up, and you may overcook the rice on the outside.

+Results: I was pretty surprised at how well this method worked.
+It was really quick, which meant the risotto didn’t overcook.
+And the steam added some much-needed moisture back into the dish.
 I’d definitely try this method out if you have a steamer big enough to fit a portion of risotto in.

 Reheating risotto by making risotto fritters